Bira/octopus-carnival/_drafts/lphr-scene-10.md

 to a permanent base.
 And let's give 1 CP to everyone for it.
 Rosalia gets a step in her Find Shensen quest, because last mission advanced this a bit.
-I know they already got another CP out of the associated challenge, but let's give them anothero ne for the step.
+I know they already got another CP out of the associated challenge, but let's give them another one for the step.

 **Threads**